+Go visit the Rock Art of Alta.
 More than 6,000 rock carvings and paintings have been discovered in the north of Norway.
-They date back 2,000-7,000 years and show how the...
+They date back 2,000-7,000...

-The end of World War I called for drastic improvements in the living conditions of ordinary and poor people.
-The Weimar Republic responded to this...
+The Berlin Modernism Housing Estates are remarkable.
+The end of World War I called for drastic improvements in the living conditions of ordinary and...

 Royal burial tombs have a five thousand years history in Korea.
-40 tombs are designated as world heritage, and I had the fortune of visiting three...
+40 royal tombs of the Joseon Dynasty are designated as world heritage, and I had the...

-There is an atmosphere of calmness and eternity spreading out beneath the tall trees in this large complex in central Seoul.
-The UNESCO World...
+There is an atmosphere of calmness and eternity spreading out beneath the tall trees in the large Jongmyo Shrine complex in central Seoul.
+The...

-This is one of the five "grand palaces" in Seoul.
-It was originally constructed more than 600 years ago and served as the primary royal residence...
+The Changdeokgung Palace Complex is one of the five "grand palaces" in Seoul.
+It was originally constructed more than 600 years ago.
+The UNESCO...

 The longest and oldest canal in the world is certainly worth a place on the World Heritage List.
-It stretches from Beijing in the north to Hangzhou...
+The Grand Canal stretches from Beijing in the north...

-The monuments and sites in Kaesong reminds us of the foundation and development of the Koryo Dynasty.
-It established the first unified state in the...
+The historic monuments and sites in Kaesong reminds us of the foundation and development of the Koryo Dynasty.
+It established the first unified...

-The Victoria Falls is spectacular and overwhelming.
+The Mosi-oa-Tunya / Victoria Falls is spectacular and overwhelming.
 And wet.
-This was an exciting grand finale of a wonderful safari in Southern Africa.
-The UNESCO...
+This was an exciting grand finale of a wonderful safari in Southern...